 - P = number of poles of the stator

 The fifth harmonic torque opposes the fundamental component torque as the fifth harmonic flux rotates in the opposite to the rotation of the rotor.
 Thus, the fifth harmonic flux produces a braking torque.
 The seventh harmonic flux rotates in the same direction as that of the fundamental flux.
-Hence, the resultant torque speed characteristic will be the combination of the fundamental fifth and seventh harmonic characteristic.
+Hence, the resultant torque-speed characteristic will be the combination of the fundamental fifth and seventh harmonic characteristics.

 The motor torque falls below the load torque.
-At this stage, the motor will not accelerate up to its normal speed, but will remain running at a speed which is nearly (1/7) of its normal speed, and the operating point is A. This tendency of the motor to run at a stable speed as low as one seventh of the normal speed Ns.
+At this stage, the motor will not accelerate up to its normal speed but will remain running at a speed that is nearly (1/7) of its normal speed, and the operating point is A. This tendency of the motor to run at a stable speed as low as one-seventh of the normal speed Ns.
 In this condition the motor is unable to pick up its normal speed is known as crawling of the motor.